Citation, DOI & article data

 Fibular hemimelia is a congenital lower limb anomaly characterized by partial or complete absence of the fibula and includes a spectrum ranging from mild fibular hypoplasia to complete fibular aplasia 1.

 Although rare in occurrence, it is the most common congenital absence of long bone of the extremities 2.
 The incidence has been suggested to be approximately 5.7 to 20 cases per 1 million births 3.
-This condition is twice as common in boys than in girls.
+This condition is twice as common in boys as in girls.

 Fibular hemimelia is usually obvious at birth with limb shortening and limb-length discrepancy 2.
 Syndactyly, oligodactyly or polydactyly may also be present 4.
 It may also be detected antenatally during obstetric ultrasound evaluation for fetal anomalies 3.

 Several theories have been put forward to explain this condition like defects in the apical ectoderm ridge, defects secondary to an absent anterior tibial artery 3.
 Amniotic bands may be one of the causal factors to insult to the growing limb bud in utero resulting in this condition 4.
-Kumar D and Krishnamoorthy S et al reported a case of congenital absence of femur and fibular hemimelia related with maternal hyperpyrexia 5.
+Kumar D and Krishnamoorthy S et al. reported a case of congenital absence of femur and fibular hemimelia related to maternal hyperpyrexia 5.

 Fibular hemimelia is usually an isolated anomaly and occurs sporadically.
 However, it can be associated with proximal focal femoral deficiency, absence of lateral rays and phalanges of lateral toes 1, syndactyly and polydactyly 4.

-One of the commonly used classifications for fibular hemimelia is that of Achterman and Kalamachi et al 3, which divides the condition into two types:
+One of the commonly used classifications for fibular hemimelia is that of Achterman and Kalamachi et al. 3 which divides the condition into two types:

 - type I: minimal hypoplasia of the fibula